 During the fourth quarter of Fiscal 2019, we began executing on a multi-year business transformation initiative.
 This initiative is designed to improve long-term operational performance by, among other things, reducing costs and improving efficiency in the areas of sales and marketing, supply and logistics, operations, purchasing, and administration.
-In addition, this business transformation initiatives also focuses on enhancing the customer experience through, among other things, enhanced sales and marketing initiatives and an improved digital customer experience.
-In connection with these initiatives, during the three months ended December 31, 2019, we incurred \$11,221 of costs principally comprising consulting, advisory and employee-related costs.
-These costs are reflected in "Operating and administrative expenses" on the Condensed Consolidated Statement of Operations.
+In addition, this business transformation initiative also focuses on enhancing the customer experience through, among other things, enhanced sales and marketing initiatives and an improved digital customer experience.
+In connection with these initiatives, during the three and six months ended March 31, 2020, we recognized \$12,770 and \$23,991, respectively, of expenses principally comprising consulting, advisory and employee-related costs.
+These costs are reflected in "Operating and administrative expenses" on the Condensed Consolidated Statements of Operations.